s3rius/obsidian/docs/Python/How to start a python project.md

 $ poetry add ${dependency}
 ```

-This command finds the last convinient version of the dependency and writes it to the `pyproject.toml` and `poetry.lock`.
+This command finds the last convenient version of the dependency and writes it to the `pyproject.toml` and `poetry.lock`.

 To add dependency only for development, such as linters or formatters,
 you can add the `--dev` flag.